 - Who should I contact if I have any questions?

 The Access to Learning Fund is intended to provide selective help to students who have serious financial difficulties.
 Grants from the Access to Learning Fund are needs related and are non-repayable.
-Most part-time students are considered for help with course related costs only e.g. books, equipment, childcare, and travel.
+They are intended to help with day-to-day expenses and course-related costs, such as cost of accommodation, food, childcare, transport, books and utilities.
+Awards are pro-rated in line with course intensity.
 Access to Learning Funds cannot be awarded to assist with the payment of tuition fees.

 Registered part-time students paying UK home fees and who have settled status and have been ordinarily resident in the British Islands for the three years immediately before the start of their studies are eligible to apply.
-Part-time students must be enrolled on at least 50% of a full-time equivalent programme (25% for students who began their studies in or after 2012).
+Part-time students must be enrolled on at least 25% of a full-time equivalent programme (50% for students who began their studies pre-2012).

 You will need to show genuine financial hardship and that you have explored and exhausted all other ways of supporting yourself.
-Part-time undergraduates should have applied to the Student Loans Company for the maximum fee support and course costs grant available to them.
-Postgrduate students are expected to have made realistic provision before the start of their course.
+Part-time undergraduates should have applied to the Student Loans Company for the maximum fee support, course costs grant or maintenance loans available to them.
+Postgraduate students are expected to have made realistic provision before the start of their course.
 Priority for funding is given to students with dependants and students with disabilities.
 Applications cannot be considered from students who have completed, permanently withdrawn from or abandoned their course.

 For more detailed information see the Guidance Notes for Part-time students which includes information for both undergraduate and postgraduate students.

 Grants from the fund are needs-related and assessed on an individual basis.
-As a result, we are unable to give a clear indication of the likely value of any possible award until an application has been submitted and the assessment process completed.
+As a result, we are unable to give a clear indication of the likely value of any possible award until an application has been submitted and the assessment process has been fully completed.
 There is no guarantee that funds will be awarded in every case and consequently, some applications will be unsuccessful.
-Most part-time students are considered for additional help with course related costs only e.g. books, equipment, travel and childcare costs incurred during course contact hours.

 More detailed information can be found in the Guidance Notes for Part-time students .

 Complete the Hardship Funds Application Form .
-If you have a partner or you pay for childcare, you will also need to complete the Partner Information Form and/or the Childcare Information Sheet .
-Once you have completed your application you will need to return it to the Student Funding team along with the supporting documentation detailed within the form.
-Any receipts or invoices associated with the application must be on headed paper.
+If you have a partner or you pay for childcare, you will also need to complete the Partner Information Form and/or the Childcare Information Sheet (one per child).
+Once you have completed your application you will need to return it to the Student Funding team along with photocopies or scanned copies of the supporting documentation detailed within the form.
+Any receipts or invoices associated with the application must be dated and on headed paper.